Neubauer Family Assistant Professor of Political Science and the College

-Autumn Quarter Office Hours: Wednesdays, 2:00-4:00 pm signup sheet on office door
+Spring Quarter Office Hours: Mondays, 1:30-3:30 pm signup sheet on office door

 Adom Getachew is the Neubauer Family Assistant Professor of Political Science and the College.
 She holds a joint PhD in Political Science and African-American Studies from Yale University.
 Her research and teaching interests include modern political thought with a focus on the nineteenth and twentieth centuries, the history of international law, theories of empire and race, black political thought and post-colonial political theory.